KyberCritter/Classify-Them-All/README.md

 # ST 545 Project

-Predicting the in-game statistics of Pokemon characters from visual data.
+Predicting the in-game statistics of Pokemon characters from in-game statistics and image colors.

 ## Abstract